rcsoccersim/manual/source/soccerserver.rst

 With the current server.conf file this means that a player can hear at most one message from each team every second simulation cycle.

+If more messages arrive at the same time than the player can hear, the messages actually heard are chosen randomly.
+This rule does not include messages from the referee, or messages from oneself.
+From rcssserver 8.04, players can send ``attentionto`` commands to focus their attention on a particular player.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Focus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^